noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 Comments, indenting, and formatting go a long way, but your choices make a difference, as Ted notes above.

 Some optimal code can be hard to read.
-For instance, `x*x` is faster than `x^2` in R, and curly braces can be faster than parentheses.
-But which is more intuitive to read?
+For instance,  and curly braces can be faster than parentheses.
+But which is more intuitive to read?[^squared]

+[^squared]: I used to also have a reference here that `x*x` is faster than `x^2` in R, but as [Thomas Lumley points out](http://simplystatistics.org/2013/04/28/sunday-datastatistics-link-roundup-4282013/#comment-879142735), this hasn't been true for a while, and some quick empirical testing confirmed that the two are pretty close.

 #### (2) Do you want your code to be *sharable*?[^1]